 7.2.5.8B All timber structures designed using the Allowable Stress Design methodology shall be rated using the Allowable Stress Rating methodology.
 Where the actual species and grade of lumber are unknown, the Rating Engineer shall determine the species and grade by field observation and/or testing.

-The Allowable Inventory Stresses for various timber species and grades, and the appropriate adjustment factors, shall be taken from Section 8 of the AASHTO LRFD Bridge Design Specifications.
+The Allowable Inventory Stresses for various timber species and grades shall be taken from Section 8 of the AASHTO LRFD Bridge Design Specifications and the appropriate adjustment factors shall be taken from Section 13 of the AASHTO Standard Specifications for Highway Bridges.
 The values used for Allowable Operating Unit Stresses shall be equal to 1.33 times the values determined for the Allowable Inventory Unit Stresses.

 7.2.5.9 Tire Contact Area Dimensions.
 The Tire Contact Area for a given rating vehicle wheel shall be calculated by dividing the reaction of the wheel by an assumed tire pressure of 80 psi.
-The length of this Tire Contact Area shall be taken as 10” for all vehicle wheels and the width shall be calculated by dividing the calculated Tire Contact Area by this width.
+The length of this Tire Contact Area shall be taken as 10” for all vehicle wheels and the width shall be calculated by dividing the calculated Tire Contact Area by this length.

 7.2.5.10 BrR can only model parabolic and linear varying web depths for reinforced concrete T-beam superstructures.
 If a beam’s web depth varies along a circular curve, the concrete T-beams can only be modeled in BrR using cross sections and cross-sectional ranges with linear varying web depths.

+BrR can model parabolic, circular, and linear varying web depths for steel girder superstructures.

-7.2.6.2B The Allowable Stresses at Inventory Levels for prestressed concrete members shall be calculated using the formulas presented in the AASHTO Manual for Bridge Evaluation, Article 6B.5.3.3.
-The formulas for the prestressing steel rating presented in this Article need not normally be checked for either the Inventory or Operating Stress Levels.
-The only situation these rating values might control a rating would be in the unlikely case of very lightly prestressed members.
+7.2.6.2B The Allowable Stresses at Inventory and Operating Levels for prestressed concrete members shall be calculated using the formulas presented in the AASHTO Manual for Bridge Evaluation, Article 6B.5.3.3.
 All Allowable Stress values used in the preparation of the rating report must be clearly stated in the Rating Analysis Assumptions and Criteria section of the rating report.

 The AASHTO Manual for Bridge Evaluation provides one set of rating factor formulas for the rating of prestressed concrete members that consider both strength and serviceability together.
 Therefore, when calculating the Load Factor Rating of prestressed concrete members, the flexural and shear strength rating factors for both Inventory and Operating Levels shall be obtained using the formulas as specified in Article 6B.5.3.3 of the AASHTO Manual for Bridge Evaluation.
 The rating factor formulas make no provisions for serviceability for Operating Ratings and thus serviceability Operating Rating values need not be calculated.

-7.2.7.1 The AASHTO Manual for Bridge Evaluation, Article 6A.9.1 states that unreinforced stone masonry arches should be evaluated by the Allowable Stress Method.
+7.2.7.1 The AASHTO Manual for Bridge Evaluation, Article 6A.9.1 states that unreinforced stone masonry arches should be evaluated by the Allowable Stress Rating method.
 An acceptable method of analysis is outlined below.

 7.2.7.10B In the load rating of stone masonry arches, the concept of a "kern" or middle third section is used to determine whether any portion of the masonry is in tension.
 The kern points are located above and below the neutral axis of the arch at a distance r2/c, where “r” is the radius of gyration and “c” is the distance from the neutral axis to the extreme fiber.